mrusselk/ssweb1-day4-facebook-reg/README.md

-This Page is created only fro Learnin purpose.
+This Page is created only for Learning purpose.